renovatebot/renovate/docs/usage/configuration-options.md

 ## postUpdateOptions

+- `bundlerConservative`: Enable conservative mode for `bundler` (Ruby dependencies).
+This will only update the immediate dependency in the lockfile instead of all subdependencies.
 - `gomodMassage`: Enable massaging `replace` directives before calling `go` commands
 - `gomodTidy`: Run `go mod tidy` after Go module updates.
 This is implicitly enabled for major module updates when `gomodUpdateImportPaths` is enabled
 - `gomodTidy1.17`: Run `go mod tidy -compat=1.17` after Go module updates.